About the Campaign

 The ruling power of the Gaza Strip, the terrorist organization called Hamas, has child training camps in which it trains children as auxiliaries and militia members.
 Approximately 10,000 children and teens are trained each year with terrorist “summer camps” which are grueling basic training boot camps.
 There, children learn to march, combat maneuvers, weapon operation, and terrorist tactics.
 This is not watered down as showcase or theatre, but are practical lessons meant to be implemented.

 This injustice is even more heart-breaking when it comes to the use of these children in terrorist attacks.
-Dozens of children have been used as suicide bombers, disposal human munitions for these groups to use and discard.
+Dozens of children have been used as suicide bombers, hundreds incited to take up arms and go on the front line and tens of thousands.
 Often, children do not even understand the consequence of their suicidal actions, and that they are going to be killed when the bomb explodes.
 Beyond direct recruitment, organizations like Fatah actively encourage children to engage in suicidal stabbing attacks, which often results in severe injury or death for the child and their victims.

 Using desperate economic situations to manipulate children is not isolated to riots.
-Children are also employed in dangerous child labour projects.
-Hamas and Palestinian Islamic Jihad have long been building tunnels into neighbouring territories for purposes of attack and smuggling military equipment.
-These tunnels are being built with a child labour force, operating in lethal sweatshop conditions.
-By 2012, over 9 children have been buried alive and killed while digging terrorist tunnels.
-There has been no indication that this practice has stopped.
+Children are also employed in dangerous child labor projects.
+Hamas and Palestinian Islamic Jihad have long been building tunnels into neighboring territories for purposes of attack and smuggling military equipment.
+These tunnels are being built with a child labor force, operating in lethal sweatshop conditions.

 These practices have lead to a strategic culture that views children as resources, and denies them their childhoods.
 This is demonstrated not only in the way that schools are constantly used as storage sites for munitions or as launch sites for rocket terrorism, but also in the media that children are exposed to.
 Hamas and Fatah television stations are rife with incitement to violence, dehumanization to Jews, and glorification of Jihad and martyrdom.
 This leaves children primed for child soldier practices, as demonstrated above.